 Many Dutch people also take out liability insurance (e.g. covering you in case you case damage to someone else’s property and legal insurance, giving access to legal advice.

 Learn and speak the language like a dutchie (Dutch person)

 Although English is widely spoken, learning Dutch will help you feel more at home in the Netherlands, will open up more job opportunities, and will make everyday interactions easier.
 It could also be fun and a good way to meet people.
 The Education Executive Agency lends money for lessons, municipalities sometimes run courses and you may be able to go on a course through your employer.

 Retirement and pensions

 The Netherlands is rated as one of the best places to retire on the Nataxis Global Retirement Index and has one of the best pension systems in the world according to the Mercer’s Global Pensions Index 2016.
-If you’re living and working in the Netherlands and making Dutch social security contributions, you’ll be eligible for a Dutch pension, supplemented by company/occupational and private pension schemes.
+If you’re making Dutch social security contributions, you’ll be eligible for a Dutch pension.
+Pensions are supplemented by company/occupational and private pension schemes.
 You may be able to combine EU/EEA/Swiss state pensions and transfer international pension funds.